Skip to content

 But that statement blends together two different ideas:

 An off-center-fed dipole (OCFD) is asymmetrical, yes.
-But it is not automatically an “unbalanced antenna” in the same sense as a vertical monopole or an end-fed against ground.
-The real problem people run into is usually feeding a balanced radiator with an unbalanced feedline without properly controlling common-mode current.
+But it is not automatically an “unbalanced antenna” in the same sense as a vertical monopole or an end-fed antenna working against ground, radials, or a counterpoise.
+The real problem people run into is usually feeding a two-terminal radiator with coax without properly controlling common-mode current.

 Let’s unpack that carefully.